skiby7/skiby7.github.io/_tabs/course.md

 permalink: /course/
 ---

-This course is basically a collections of programming pills collected over the years.
+This "course" is a collections of programming pills collected over the years.
 I'm publishing them here in case someone finds these concepts somewhat useful.
 Here's the index:

 <ul>
   {% for lesson in site.course %}